Mastermind or translator? Somali piracy trial begins in Washington

 Niels Mathiesen, who was head of safety and quality control at Clipper when the hijacking occurred, testified for the prosecution that Ali was the first person the company had talked to from the ship after the seizure.

-But under defense questioning, he said Clipper had sought out Ali to try to identify and prosecute pirates involved in the seizure.
+But under defence questioning, he said Clipper had sought out Ali to try to identify and prosecute pirates involved in the seizure.
 "We used all sources available to us," he said.

 (Reporting by Ian Simpson; Editing by Scott Malone and Douglas Royalty)